-9. Termination.
+- 9. Termination.
 This Corporate Guaranty shall be terminated if and when the Subsidiary has relinquished its FHA lender approval, has transferred its FHA mortgages to an approved FHA lender with FHA's consent, and has satisfied all outstanding obligations to FHA.
-This Corporate Guaranty shall not terminate, and this section shall in no way limit FHA's rights in the event FHA is entitled to proceed against the Parent under Section 1 above.

-hall be deemed effective when received, and or by registered mail or by facsimile mail, addressed to the Parent at: t shall have notified FHA in a written notice ty Agreements. porate Guaranty to be executed by a duly dattested by its Secretary in accordance By: (Authorized Officer)
+This Corporate Guaranty shall not terminate, and this section shall in no way limit FHA's rights in the event FHA is entitled to proceed against the Parent under Section 1 above. - 10.
+Notices.
+All notices or demands on the Parent shall be deemed effective when received, shall be in writing, and shall be delivered by hand or by registered mail or by facsimile transmission promptly confirmed by registered mail, addressed to the Parent at: